Emmanuelkimutai/alx-higher_level_programming/0x0A-python-inheritance/README.md

 add Instantiation with width and height to class Rectangle Write a class Square that inherits from Rectangle
 Add instantiation with size to class Square
+Write a class MyInt that inherits from int